-As a word of warning, enabling unknown settings means the apps installed do not have Google’s seal of approval.
+As a word of warning, enabling unknown settings means that the apps installed do not have Google’s seal of approval.
 And it also means that the apps you download through these stores may not have Google’s seal of approval either.

 We’ve done what we can to verify the apps stores recommended here, but be careful when downloading updates or any other apps, especially something that offers a normally paid app for free.

 When looking beyond Google Play, the Amazon App Store is the place to start.
 Here you can get thousands of free and paid apps, as well as paid apps for free.

 Amazon gives away a paid app for free every day and using Amazon's dedicated app store is the only way to access them.
 Amazon also regularly offers free bundles of paid apps (good ones, too).

 Aside from great free titles, the Amazon App Store has a huge selection books, movies and songs – often at lower prices than on Google Play.
 Download the Amazon app at the link, but be aware that you must have an Amazon account to use the service.

 GetJar is an alternate app store app with a vast array of free apps to download.
 These can be filtered with the categories (and subcategories), which are mostly the same as in the Google Play Store, such as Productivity, Finance, Photos, among others.